hautonjt/hautonjt.github.io/pipeline2.md

 Configure the processors for the *metricbeat*, *packetbeat*, and *prometheus* topics.

-Ensure that both the Topic Name in the ConsumeKafkaRecord_2_6 processor and the Index in the PutElasticsearchRecord processor are set correctly.
+Ensure that both the Topic Name in the ConsumeKafkaRecord_2_6 processor and the Index in the PutElasticsearchRecord processor are set to the same value for consistency.

 ---